Opposition: The Expansion of Gambling

 SB 449 (Sen. Clint Dixon)/HB 1178 (Rep. Josh Bonner): These bills codify parental rights when it comes to their child’s education into law, including the right to access instructional material.
 The bills affirm a parent’s ability to request information from a principal or superintendent and requires that they provide the requested information within three working days.

-Status: SB 449 was approved by the Senate and has been sent to the House for a committee hearing.
-HB 1178 was approved by the House and been sent to the Senate for a committee hearing.
+Status: SB 449 approved by the Senate 3 weeks ago and has been sent to the House for a committee hearing.
+HB 1178 was approved by the House two weeks ago and been sent to the Senate for a committee hearing.

 Support: The “Forum Act” (Forming Open and Robust University Minds)